laurentperroteau/yupik-function/README.md

 ## reworking in progress !

-### "Response" function and other functions only useful to mixin
+### "Response" function and other functions only useful to mixins

 Install using Bower: